 All registered sex offenders are registered on either a national or state sex offender database.
 The people on these databases have been convicted in a court of law of a sex crime.
 You are able to see these listings on the website, but you should know that you won’t get the street address, just the neighborhood block of the address that they registered.

 Court Records are public, and are accessible by anyone.
 Court Records include a court case file that contains a docket and all of the documents and filings filed in your court case.
 You are able to access the court records on their website, or at Clerk of Court in the jurisdiction where the case was filed.

 Each state keeps a record of someone’s criminal past.
 These state databases are linked together so you can track criminal convictions from another state.
-You are able to go to the Polk County Courthouse and check in person, or check the website.
-You must know which county the crime occured in, and if the crime was in a different state, you might have to pay for a more complete search.
+You are able to go to the Polk County Courthouse and check in person or you can check the website.
+You must know which county the crime occurred in, and if the crime was in a different state, you might have to pay for a more complete search.